ColumPaget/pam_ihosts/README.md

 These files contain information about ip-address assignments against country-code. pam_ihosts looks an ip-address up in them, and extracts a string in the form `<registrar>:<countrycode>`, against which it matches the 'allow-region' option.

 A special case are 'private' IP addresses (e.g. 10.x.x.x, 192.168.x.x).
 These will return the string 'local'.

+# BLACKLISTS/WHITELISTS

+Blacklist/whitelist files contain IP addresses, hostnames, or MAC addresses that are either denied or allowed login.
+One item per line.
+All three types of item can be present in the same file.
+Blacklist files are checked first, and then can be overridden with whitelist files.
+As pam_ihosts denies login by default, so a whitelist file can be used on its own.
+To use only a blacklist file, one would have to specify "allow-ip=\*" and then specify a blacklist file, which would have the effect of allowing everything except those things in the blacklist file.

+# MMAPPED FILES

+Blacklist, whitelist and region file paths can be prefixed with "mmap:" In this case pam_ihosts uses a shared memory mapping of the file.
+Provided that some other program currently has the file mapped, pam_ihosts will not have to load the file from disk, as it will already be available as shared memory.
+This can significantly improve performance for large files, at the cost of some memory.
+If no other program has the file mmapped, then pam_ihosts loads it into shared memory, but has to pay the performance cost of loading it from disk.
+Therefore, for this system to deliver a benefit, some long-lived program has to keep the files mapped.

 # EXAMPLES